BesmaS/draw/README.md

 ## Usage

 To start using Draw++, open the Python-based IDE and load or create a new script.
 Use the provided commands to draw shapes and manipulate them on the canvas.
-Refer to the documentation for a full list of available commands and their usage.